iturdikulov/notes/research/Glossary_of_computer_science.md

 $$\text{significand} \times \text{base}^\text{exponent},$$

-where significand is an [[Integer]], base is an integer greater than or equal to two, and exponent is also an integer.
+where significand is an integer, base is an integer greater than or equal to two, and exponent is also an integer.
 For example:

 $$1.2345 = \underbrace{12345}_\text{significand} \times \underbrace{10}_\text{base}\!\!\!\!\!\!^{\overbrace{-4}^\text{exponent}}.$$